 Pluvialis dominica A juvenile at BL on Nov.
 1st and 2nd (SI,NRM et al.); see photograph after page 64.
 Note that the Spotted Sandpiper was present at the same time at BG.
 This individual was noted subsequently at Yoxter, Somerset, on Nov.
 5th.
 Compared with European Golden Plover features noted included smaller slimmer size, longer leg, no golden tones in the plumage, grey underwing coverts and axillaries, breast 'peachy' and finely marked (compared with the heavier markings on the European also present), and relatively long primaries.
 (BBRC) This is the second record for the Avon area, the first was an adult at CVL in late October 1994.
+2013 - in flight at BL on October 23rd45 There is also one earlier record, from 1994 of a partial summer plumage adult at CVL from October 23rd until 27th [BBRC] see Preddy and Andrews (1994) for more details.

-2013 - in flight at BL on October 23rd52 52 The main identification points included the important pale grey underwings and the repeated flight call, transcribed as 'kl-ee' having the accent on the clipped 'kl' with the 'ee' level toned Grey Plover Pluvialis squatarola An uncommon winter visitor and passage migrant with a largest count of 190 at Cl-Y on 3rd October, 1993 with c200 there in February 1994.
+45 The main identification points included the important pale grey underwings and the repeated flight call, transcribed as 'kl-ee' having the accent on the clipped 'kl' with the 'ee' level toned Grey Plover Pluvialis squatarola An uncommon winter visitor and passage migrant with a largest count of 190 at Cl-Y on 3rd October, 1993 with c200 there in February 1994.
 It is scarce inland.